spacetelescope/romancal/docs/roman/references_general/references_general.rst

 Before reference files are ingested into CRDS, they are renamed following a convention used by the pipeline.
-As with any other changes undergone by the reference files, the previous names are kept in header keywords, so the Instrument Teams can easily track which delivered file is being used by the pipeline in each step.
+As with any other changes undergone by the reference files, the previous names are kept in header, so the Instrument Teams can easily track which delivered file is being used by the pipeline in each step.

 The naming of reference files uses the following syntax::